26th Primetime Emmy Awards

 The 26th Emmy Awards, later known as the 26th Primetime Emmy Awards, were handed out on May 28, 1974.
 Johnny Carson hosted the ceremony.
+31 traditional awards were presented.
 Winners are listed in bold and networks are in parentheses.

 The top shows of the night were M*A*S*H and Upstairs, Downstairs.
 M*A*S*H and The Waltons had the most major nominations with nine.
 The Autobiography of Miss Jane Pittman and The Carol Burnett Show led the night with four major wins apiece.

 For this ceremony, individual awards dubbed "Super Emmys" were given out in addition to the traditional categories.
 The individual categories were dropped the following year and have yet to return since.